zriyansh/signoz.io/docs/userguide/collecting-ecs-sidecar-infra.md

 ---
 id: collecting-ecs-sidecar-infra
 title: Collecting Data from ECS using Sidecar
-description: View metrics and logs for your ECS infrastructure
+description: View metrics, traces and logs for your ECS infrastructure
 hide_table_of_contents: true
 ---